cs50/cs50.readthedocs.io/zoom.md

 Enter full screen automatically when starting or joining a meeting
 </strong>
 <p>
-Uncheck this box, else it's harder to access other windows during class.
+Uncheck this box in Zoom, else it's harder to access other windows during class.
 </p>
 </li>